 - Voter data shows that divorce rates in “red” states are higher than in “blues” states

 Divorce statistics can highlight aspects of divorce that follow unexpected trends.
 Though national and state statistics may differ in terms of specifics, I can only assume that similar trends exist in Colorado.
 I can also assume that statistics related to Arapahoe County divorce might look different from those in Denver.
 When looked at in a broad based sense, these statistics show that there may be inherent milestones which, when reached, decrease the likelihood of divorce.
 Conversely, when looking at a second or third marriage, one might consider a premarital agreement.
-Whatever your case may look like, if you are considering a dissolution of marriage, we invite you to contact the Denver divorce attorneys at Plog & Stein, P.C.
+Whatever your case may look like, if you are considering a dissolution of marriage, we invite you to contact the Denver divorce lawyers at Plog & Stein, P.C.
 Request an initial appointment by emailing our firm, or by calling us at (303) 781-0322.
 Our attorneys are ready assist you in moving on to the next chapter of your life with dignity, peace of mind, and the best possible financial outcome.